Mathematical

 Yes, further mathematics is equivalent to an A Level.
 However, the students learning this are typically placed in distinct A level subjects with only students who have received the best GCSE maths grades.

-According to Wikipedia, “Advanced Level (A Level) Mathematics is a qualification of further education taken in the United Kingdom (and occasionally other countries as well).
-In the UK, A Level exams are traditionally taken by 17-18 year-olds after a two-year course at a sixth form or college.
+Now come to the actual queries, which were the difference between maths and further maths A Level.
+So, according to Wikipedia, “Advanced Level (A Level) Mathematics is a qualification of further education taken in the United Kingdom (and occasionally other countries as well).
+In the UK, A Level exams are traditionally taken by 17-18 year-olds after a two-year course at a sixth form or college.”

 Students who want to study a mathematics-based degree or related degree subjects like physics or computer science commonly take Advanced Level Further Mathematics.